 - The forename and surname must be completed as per the applicant's ID.
 Type or write the name clearly in plain capital letters, - The company name must be completed.
-Type or write the name clearly in plain capital letters, - The applicant must answer each of the declarations by ticking either the yes or no box.
-Declaration two however is not a tick box.
-If the answer is yes at declaration one then at declaration two, the applicant must declare the UK airport(s) which have issued them with a pass, regardless of when this was.
-If no previous pass has been issued, the applicant can answer "n/a" or leave blank, - You will check that the declarations have been answered correctly, - The applicant must sign the declaration.
+Type or write the name clearly in plain capital letters, - The applicant must sign the declaration.
 You must check that signature is the same as the signature on their identity document.
-This will be either the applicant's wet signature on paper or the applicant's electronic signature.
-Note that printed/typed or copied and pasted signatures cannot be accepted,

-- The applicant must date the declaration.
-You must check that it has been dated correctly and using the day/month/year format (dd/mm/yyyy) - The declaration is valid for 60 days from the date of completion to the date of submitting the full airside ID pass application.
+This will be either the applicant's wet signature on paper or the applicant's electronic signature or a copied and pasted signature that you have checked to be the applicant's.
+Note that printed/typed signatures cannot be accepted, - The applicant must date the declaration.
+You must check that it has been dated correctly and using the day/month/year format (dd/mm/yyyy), - The declaration is valid for 12 months from the date of completion to the date of submitting the full airside ID pass application.
 If the declaration has expired before the full airside ID pass application is submitted, then a new declaration must be completed.